Tax presence

 Limited liability company

-Limited liability company are subject to tax on its taxable profits.
-Profits are usually distributed by way of dividend authorised by the directors.
+Limited liability companies are subject to tax on their taxable profits.
+Profits are usually distributed by way of dividend authorized by the directors.
 Limited liability companies can attach imputation credits to a dividend that allows New Zealand tax resident shareholders to benefit from the tax paid by a company.
 In some circumstances, if imputation credits are attached, then it is not necessary to withhold tax from dividends.

 Goods and Services Tax (GST)